F5Networks/terraform-provider-bigip/docs/resources/bigip_gtm_monitor_postgresql.md

 #### Connection Settings

 * `instance_count` - (Optional, String) Specifies the number of instances for which the system keeps a connection open.
+By default, when you assign instances of this monitor to a resource, the system keeps the connection to the database open.
+With this option you can assign multiple instances to the database while reducing the overhead that multiple open connections can cause.
 A value of `0` keeps the connection open for all instances.
 A value of `1` opens a new connection for each instance.
 Any other positive value keeps the connection open for that many instances.
 * `debug` - (Optional, String) Specifies whether the monitor sends error messages and additional information to a log file created and labeled specifically for this monitor.
 Valid values: `yes`, `no`.
 Default: `no`.

 ## Attribute Reference